aschenbrenera/pf2e_rules/PF2e/Core/Generic/Rest.md

 - [[Focus Spells|Focus Points]] and other abilities and items that reset during daily preparations refresh.
 This includes abilities that can be used only a certain number of times per day.
 - You don armor and equip weapons and other gear.
 - You [[Invest]] up to 10 worn magic items to gain their benefits for the day.

+## Gameplay Interaction

+- Each time you get a full night's rest, your [[Drained]] value decreases by 1.